SIBAKRUSHNA/iOS_Interview/Concurrency and Multithreading.md

 ```
 ### 8. What is quality of services?
+- The quality of service, or the execution priority, to apply to tasks.
+It allows you to manage the execution priority of tasks in your app.

  - `userInteractive`
     - Priority: Highest
     - Purpose: For tasks that must be done immediately to keep the app responsive.